 I searched Google for an email marketing tool.

 I clicked on the ZeroBounce link which took me to this page.

-They’re falling into the trap of sending most of their visitors to the homepage.
-Not only that, they’ve allowed me multiple opportunities to leave their page.
+It’s falling into the trap of sending most of their visitors to the homepage.
+Not only that, it allowed me multiple opportunities to leave their page.

 Landing pages tend to be difficult to leave or land on.
 That’s intentional.
 Once your visitors is there, it’s either they take your desired action, leave your website, or go back to the previous page.